By Rachel Hagan

 How to lower cholesterol levels

+Exercise is vital.
 Brisk walking, swimming or cycling will help to increase levels of HDL cholesterol, while helping your body move the LDL cholesterol to the liver, where it’s disposed of.
-The British Heart Foundation recommends to exercise for at least 30 minutes each day.
+The British Heart Foundation recommends exercising for at least 30 minutes each day.

 Smoking reduces levels of HDL cholesterol, as a compound found in cigarettes called acrolein inhibits HDL from taking fatty deposits to the liver, leading to higher cholesterol levels.
 It also increases blood pressure and makes the blood more likely to clot.